Are Businesses Digitally Transforming or Stuck in Neutral

 - When considering use of automated recognition and routing, 43% of respondents position themselves as Outlanders.

-- Focusing on multi-point capture and workflow, 19% consider themselves as Trailblazers in this area.
+- Additionally, focusing on multi-point capture and workflow, 19% consider themselves as Trailblazers in this area.

 - Not everyone is dependent upon information management systems according to a mere 27% who say 100% of their office/knowledge workers are.